ddeutils/ddeutil-observe/README.md

 > workflow application on a target self-hosted.

 > [!NOTE]
-> I will use this project to be my Fundamental Frontend learning.
+> I will use this project to be my Fundamental Frontend path learning.

 ## 📦 Installation